ajm143/ajm143.github.io/group/_posts/2017-10-01-Angela_F_Harper.md

 skype: "harpange42"
 twitter: "@harpaf13"
 ---
-I am a MPhil candidate in physics from the US.
+I am a PhD candidate in physics from the US.
 I completed my BS in Physics at Wake Forest University in the US, with minors in Mathematics and Computer Science.
 In my undergraduate, I have had computational research experience with both bioinformatics and perovskite solar cell modelling.
-For the past two years, I have worked on transistors in an experimental lab at Wake Forest, developing green technologies for transistor fabrication.
+At Wake Forest, I have worked on transistors in an experimental lab, developing green technologies for transistor fabrication.

 Within the Morris Group, I work on modelling metal-phosphide anode materials for Li-ion and *beyond* Li-ion batteries.
 These materials offer potential applications not only in Li-ion batteries, but also in catalytic reactions.
 I am using AIRSS to search for new materials and better understand those metal-phosphides already experimentally known.

-After completing my MPhil, I plan to continue on to the PhD in the Morris Group at TCM, as both a Winton and Gates Scholar.
+I completed my MPhil with the Morris group as a Churchill Scholar, and am continuing the PhD in the Morris Group at TCM, as both a Winton and Gates Scholar.

 A full list of publications can be found at [Google Scholar](https://scholar.google.com/citations?user=raJAdOUAAAAJ&hl=en)

+My personal website is found [here](https://harpaf13.github.io/)